-VSI PTFE Chambers.
-Urban air pollution is typically characterized by high concentrations of ozone.
-This ozone is produced by well-understood reactions between (biogenic) volatile organic compounds (B/VOCs) and hydroxyl radicals (OH) in the presence of nitrogen oxides (NOx).
-Volatile organic compounds (VOCs) are reactive substances in the atmosphere which have a strong impact on atmospheric chemistry.
+VSI TC-400 PTFE Chambers.
+Experimentation on highly reactive molecules in the athmosphere requires specific chambers.
+Teflon (PTFE) chambers are often used for studies on volatiles and reactive gases because they are relatively chemically inert and do not react with many substances.
+PTFE-chambers are thus ubiquitous in studies of atmospheric chemistry.
+For example, urban air pollution is typically characterized by high concentrations of ozone.
+This ozone is produced by well-understood reactions between (biogenic) volatile organic compounds (BVOCs, VOCs) and hydroxyl radicals (OH) in the presence of nitrogen oxides (NOx).
+Volatiles (VOCs) are reactive substances in the atmosphere which have a strong impact on atmospheric chemistry.
 Biogenic volatile organic compound (BVOC) emissions constitute approximately 90% of global VOC emissions.

 Images for illustration purposes only, design subject to change without notice